volcano1998/netflix-analysis/03-Application/readme.md

-For succussfully building this app, you also need to download data from here and here.
+For succussfully building this app, you also need to download data from  https://drive.google.com/file/d/1UK3tVobm6ZpEFqlqxanRYudF1P7qNM2e/view?usp=sharing and https://drive.google.com/file/d/1OTVDtbTOjXbfZCuYABi6P0xbaliQG0QF/view?usp=sharing.
 Since these 2 datasets are too large, we only provide the link instead of uploading them to gitub.

 To build this application on your computer, you need: